 Matthew 24:32: "learn the parable from THE FIG-TREE: when its branch already becomes tender and grows-out (its) leaves, you-know that the SUMMER (IS) NEAR."

-James 5:7: "the land-worker waits-for the precious FRUIT (of) the LAND, being-patient with it until it-receives (the) early and LATE (RAIN).
+James 5:7: "the land-worker waits-for the precious FRUIT (OF) THE LAND, being-patient with it until it-receives (the) early and LATE (RAIN)."

-Here the "FRUIT (of) the LAND" (James 5:7) could be similar to what a "FIG-TREE" (Matthew 24:32) could bring forth, and the "LATE (RAIN)" (James 5:7) was expected to happen in spring, a season to which it could be said that the "SUMMER (IS) NEAR" (Matthew 24:32).
+Here the "FRUIT (OF) THE LAND" (James 5:7) could be similar to what a "FIG-TREE" (Matthew 24:32) from the land of Israel in the 1st century could bring forth, and the "LATE (RAIN)" (James 5:7) was expected to happen in spring which is the season just before summer so that it may be said that the "SUMMER (IS) NEAR" (Matthew 24:32).

-Matthew 24:33: "So also you — when you-see all these (things), you know that (it) is NEAR, at (the) DOORS"
+Matthew 24:33: "So also you, when you-see all these (things), you know that (it) IS NEAR, at (the) DOORS"

 James 5:8-9: "Establish your hearts, because the coming (of) the Lord HAS-DRAWN-NEAR. [...]
-Behold — the Judge stands in-front-of the DOORS"
+Behold, the Judge stands in-front-of the DOORS"

 For more similarities between Matthew 24 and James 5: